 A nice finishing touch for the seam is to roll over it with a seam roller.
-The roller helps to blend the fibers of the two pieces of carpet together to minimize the appearance of the seam, and helps to obtain a better grip on the seaming tape.
+The roller helps to blend the fibers of the two pieces of carpet to minimize the appearance of the seam and help to obtain a better grip on the seaming tape.
 There are specific rollers for cut pile or looped carpets; be sure to use the right one!
-Rollers are available for purchase at home renovation stores for relatively low cost.
+Rollers are available for purchase at home renovation stores for a relatively low cost.

 When finished, your carpet should be stretched nice and tight, with no wrinkles or buckles.
 Remember, if you run into a problem or decide that installing carpet isn't for you, you can always call in the professionals.